 The Macwheel brand

-Macwheel are better known as manufacturers of electric bikes, and they have a larger offering of bikes over scooters.
-While they don’t have that many scooter models available right now (used to be 3 models, now it seems to be just one), they make good use of their knowledge and expertise in electric bikes to come up with interesting scooter offers as well.
+Macwheel is better known as manufacturers of electric bikes, and they have a larger offering of bikes over scooters.
+While they don’t have that many scooter models available right now (used to be 3 models, now it seems to be just one), they make good use of their knowledge and expertise in electric bikes to come up with interesting scooter concepts and offers as well.

 The brand is headquartered in Wenzhou, China.
-The name of the scooter manufacturer is Shenzhen Aukeyhi Technology Co., Ltd. Macwheel are active on social media, especially on Facebook.
+The name of the scooter manufacturer is Shenzhen Aukeyhi Technology Co., Ltd. Macwheel is quite active on social media, especially on Facebook.